VJC ONLINE GUEST ARTIST CLINICS

 If you are asking yourself questions like "How do I successfully express the creativity that's in my head through my instrument?" or "What exactly do I do with all this theory I've learned?", Jack's masterfully holistic approach to making music can help you solve this particular piece of the creative puzzle.
 Please join us for this session on February 20th.

-IN MARCH: Alexa Tarantino is an award-winning, vibrant, young jazz saxophonist, woodwind doubler, composer, and educator.
+On MARCH 20th Alexa Tarantino is an award-winning, vibrant, young jazz saxophonist, woodwind doubler, composer, and educator.
 Her “lovely, ardent way of improvising,” and “sharply plotted but gracefully unencumbered straight-ahead jazz [compositions]” (The New York Times) establish her individual voice which shines through as a dynamic performer and educator.
 Alexa was named one of the “Top 5 Alto Saxophonists of 2019” by the JazzTimes Critics’ Poll and nominated as a “Rising Star – Alto Saxophone” by Downbeat Magazine’s 2020 Critics’ Poll.

 Alexa has performed regularly as a leader and sidewoman in a wide variety of ensembles and genres including the Cecile McLorin Salvant Quintet, OGRESSE, Ulysses Owens Jr.’s Generation Y, LSAT (a quintet co-led with baritone saxophonist Lauren Sevian), Arturo O’Farrill & The Afro-Latin Jazz Orchestra, Sherrie Maricle & the DIVA Jazz Orchestra, and her own Alexa Tarantino Quartet.
 Firefly, her third album for Posi-Tone Records, will be released on April 30, 2021.